wavefrontHQ/opentelemetry-examples/java-example/README.md

   to [the guide](https://opentelemetry.io/docs/instrumentation/java/manual_instrumentation/) for more details like ```events```, ```links```, ```context propagation```, etc.

-#### Step 2: Run your application
+#### Step 2: Run application

 The collector is now running and listening to incoming traces on port 4317.
-Just start your application either from the CLI line or from an IDE.
+Just start an application either from the CLI line or from an IDE.

 The ```main``` method in our Java application will trigger our app to generate and emit a trace of a transaction.
-When the trace data collected from the OpenTelemetry collector are ingested, you can examine them in the Tanzu Observability user interface.
+When the trace data collected from the OpenTelemetry collector are ingested, we can examine them in the Tanzu Observability user interface.